My name is Yohann, I will be your instructor.

 Icons are the first thing someone sees about the app.
 It needs to be as professional as it can be.

 Yonatan has been in the game development field for over 6 years, and has been specializing in the mobile industry for the last 3 years.
 He holds an M.B.A degree in marketing and advertising.
 He is 31 years old, happily married, and when he’s not working he enjoy spending time as a father of 2 beautiful twin sisters.
 He love apps, games and entrepreneurship.
 His most famous mobile game is Mooniz, which topped over 1.7 Million players!

 Yohann is one of the leading experts in mobile game programming, app flipping and reskinning.
 His teaching style is unique, hands on and very detailed.
 Yohann has enabled more than 50000 students to publish their own apps and reach the top spots in iTunes App Stores, which has been picked up by blogs and medias like WIRED magazine, Yahoo News, and Forbes Online.
-Thanks to him, thousands of students now make a living using iOS 9, Swift 2, Objective C ( ObjC ), Android, Apple Watch ( watchOS ), Apple TV ( TVOS ), Unity 3D, and Pixel art animation
+Thanks to him, thousands of students now make a living using iOS 11, Swift 4, Objective C ( ObjC ), Machine Learning, Augmented Reality / VIrtual Reality, Android, Apple Watch ( watchOS ), Apple TV ( TVOS ), Unity 3D, and Pixel art animation